bitobrian/Gratwurst/README.md

 # Gratwurst
-Yet another auto congrats addon for World of Warcraft.
+A delicious automatic congratulations messaging addon for World of Warcraft.

 ## Features